 2. Encourage the search for products that incite emotional interaction with the consumer, through the recognition of values, rituals and customs.

 3. Identify, and transmit local values hrough the language of the craft object.

 4. Build products with guaranteed access to domestic and international markets.

-  One of the biggest risks of the project was to develop an excessive use of traditional languages n the configuration of the object, resulting in crafts without sufficient innovation to the market that is It purports to address.
+One of the biggest risks of the project was to develop an excessive use of traditional languages in the configuration of the object, resulting in crafts without sufficient innovation for the market.

 We focused in simplifying to the maximum possible innovations in the eventual production process and the use of graphical and symbolic languages in the future objects, even considering the generation a visual record of the symbols and graphics applied in the ornamentation of the final proposal, in order to accelerate and facilitate the generation of own patterns of the community and its integration into the production process.

 During our investigation we found a series of values and unique characteristics of the Barro Negro which eventually have become the narrative, expressive, functional and theoretical fundaments of a series of concepts to be developed.

 Importantly, the design aims to convey the intentions of the creator; those ideas that the object will communicate to the user: Its symbolic, practical and aesthetic value.
 The concept is merely the essence of the design.